lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 }
 ```

-Descriptions will be represented in XLIFF files using `<note>` elements.
+Descriptions are represented in XLIFF files using `<note>` elements.

 ```xml
 <trans-unit id="s512957aa09384646">